-The wholesaler or distributor does the allocation of 2.2 the GTIN
+2.2 The wholesaler or distributor performs the allocation of the GTIN

 The wholesaler/distributor may obtain his assortment from various growers, offering them in his own distinctive packaging.
 In this case it is the wholesaler who is responsible for allocating the GTIN.
 The wholesaler can apply this code himself or ask the grower to apply the GTIN to the product.
-Data on the GTIN and the packaging/label are exchanged in the Labelling Message.
+Data on the GTIN and the packaging/label are exchanged using the Labelling Message.